Buttery-tender eggplant cubes in a creamy and aromatic curry sauce are a winning combination in this easy eggplant curry.

 Ingredients

-Note: other spices commonly used in Indian curries but a little harder to find are mustard seeds and curry leaves.
+Note: other spices commonly used in Indian curry recipes but a little harder to find are mustard seeds, asafoetida or hing, and curry leaves.

 If you have those, you can add them before adding the other spices.
 Wait for the mustard seeds to pop before adding the other spices, and cut the curry powder in half.

-You can use canned tomatoes such as crushed tomatoes, diced tomatoes, whole canned peeled tomatoes (crush them with a fork first), or tomato puree.
-We use crushed tomatoes.
+- Canned tomatoes: you can use canned tomatoes such as crushed tomatoes, diced tomatoes, whole canned peeled tomatoes (crush them with a fork first), or tomato puree.
+We use diced tomatoes.

 Instructions